Attentive raises another $40M for mobile messaging, will invest in helping customers respond to COVID-19 – TechCrunch

 Other investors in the Series C include IVP, Bain Capital Ventures, NextView Ventures, Eniac Ventures and High Alpha.

-“Attentive’s rapid growth is an indicator of how consumers are eager to find a more direct, personalize and efficient channel to interact with businesses,” said Jeff Wang, managing partner at Sequoia Capital Global Equities, in a statement.
+“Attentive’s rapid growth is an indicator of how consumers are eager to find a more direct, personalized and efficient channel to interact with businesses,” said Jeff Wang, managing partner at Sequoia Capital Global Equities, in a statement.
 “We’ve been impressed by how quickly Attentive’s business has scaled, its strong customer momentum, and the expertise of the team.
 We are thrilled to increase Sequoia’s partnership with Attentive through our Global Equities fund.”

 As for how Attentive is responding to COVID-19, the startup plans to create funds to help customers navigate the economic fallout.
 There will be more details released in the coming weeks, but Long said the idea is to launch funds focused on the e-commerce/retail, food/beverage and educational sectors, providing free access to Attentive tools and services “to help those companies get recharged.”